inferno-framework/inferno-reference-server/README.md

 To launch an app from the EHR go to `reference-server/app/app-launch`

+## Run without an Authentication Token

+If you would like to execute requests without a valid bearer token, you can set the environment variable `SKIP_TOKEN_AUTHENTICATION` to `true`

 ## Revoking a token

 To revoke a token, go to `reference-server/oauth/token/revoke-token`